 How to Pass Multiple Arguments to a map Function in Python

-In this post, I’m going to show what I do to map a function that expects multiple arguments.
-The solutions work not only for the regular map
+In this post, I’m going to show what you can do to map a function that expects multiple arguments.
+By the end of this article, you'll know:

 >>> def sum_four(a, b, c, d):